-When a space, page or blog post is deleted, all the attachments that belong to them are taken out of the in-memory list of unused attachments, if found in-there.
+When a space, page or blog post is deleted, all the attachments that belong to them are taken out of the list of unused attachments, if found in-there.

 Deleting a space is an operation that cannot be undone, but pages and blog posts are placed in the